PlaidCloud/website/content/en/docs/concepts/storage/persistent-volumes.md

 #### Recovering from Failure when Expanding Volumes

 If a user specifies a new size that is too big to be satisfied by underlying storage system, expansion of PVC will be continuously retried until user or cluster administrator takes some action.
-This can be undesirable and hence Kubernetes provides following methods of recovering from such failures.
+This can be undesirable and hence PlaidCloud provides following methods of recovering from such failures.

 {{< tabs name="recovery_methods" >}}
 {{% tab name="Manually with Cluster Administrator access" %}}